Features

 """Get the maximum radial distances of the termination sections."""

-term_radial_distances = section_term_radial_distances(neurite)
+term_radial_distances = section_term_radial_distances(

 In order to make it work for a morphology, it is redefined in morphology: